 With rigorous economic research and practical policy solutions, we focus on the issues and institutions that are critical to global development.
 Explore our core themes and topics to learn more about our work.

 In timely and incisive analysis, our experts parse the latest development news and devise practical solutions to new and emerging challenges.
 Our events convene the top thinkers and doers in global development.

-Lee Crawfurd is a senior research associate with CGD’s global education team.
-Previously he was an economist and advisor with the Governments of Rwanda, South Sudan, and the UK.
-He has also worked as a consultant for international organisations and NGOs including the World Bank, AfDB, and ADB.
-He has a PhD in economics from the University of Sussex and has studied at the University of Oxford and the School of Oriental and African Studies (SOAS) in London.
+Lee Crawfurd is a research fellow at the Center for Global Development.
+His research focuses on education policy in low and middle income countries.
+Previously he was an advisor with government in Rwanda, South Sudan, and the UK, and a consultant for international organisations and NGOs such as the World Bank, AfDB, and ADB.
+He has a PhD in economics from the University of Sussex and has studied at the University of Oxford and the School of Oriental and African Studies (SOAS).